 Mohamad Anwar was born in Egypt.
 He earned CHI credentials (2012), certificate of Management Fundamentals in Health Care Organizations from the University of Minnesota (2012), and a TRIN college certificate from Century College (2014).
 He is a rostered court interpreter, and he is a contractor with the DOJ EOIR.
 He taught graduate classes, held different managerial positions in the medical interpreting field, and authored interpreters’ training materials including advanced training modules and four dictionaries.
 Mohamad is the director of Language Access Consulting; Training, that provides on-site and online healthcare consulting and training services.

-Yes.
-Participants receive a Certificate of Completion for 4 hours of professional development, approved for 4 CEU by CCHI.
-This can support your certification maintenance and professional growth.
+Yes, participants receive a certificate of completionfor 4 hours of professional development, approved for 4 CEU by the CCHI.

-The training focuses on skills and strategies that apply across language pairs (e.g., pacing, segmentation, reformulation, erroranalysis).
-Some examples may be discussed in specific languages, but the core methodology is useful for interpreters working in many different language combinations.
+The training focuses on skills and strategies thatapply across language pairs.
+Some examples may be discussed in specificlanguages, but the core methodology is useful for interpreters working in alllanguage combinations.

-The examples and scenarios will focus primarily on healthcare, especially settings like mental health and pediatrics, because they align with national medical interpreter exams.
-However, the techniques and strategies you learn can be applied to many other interpreting contexts.
+The examples and scenarios will focus primarily onhealthcare, especially settings like mental health and pediatrics.
+However, thetechniques and strategies you will learn can be applied to other interpreting settings.